infumap/infumap/tools/gpu/README.md

 By default the gateway listens on `127.0.0.1:8787` and forwards:

+- `/gpu-tools` as the discovery endpoint for Infumap web
 - `/image-extract` to the image extract service
 - `/image-extract-caption-only` to the image extract service
 - `/pdf-extract-caption-only` to the image extract service